-Have you ever felt frustrated because you haven't crossed off every 'to do' for the day?
+Have you ever felt frustrated because you haven't crossed off every task on your to-do list?

-Have you felt unproductive because you only completed 80% of the things you needed to do?
+Have you felt hopelessly unproductive because you only completed half of the things you needed to do?

 Do small tasks suddenly turn into long, hard tasks that take hours?
-Hours of time you could be spending on your clients, or on creating others forms of income?
+That's hours of time that could be spent finding new clients or creating passive income streams!

-It's difficult not to be so hard on ourselves.
-A lot of pressure comes with being a one-woman business.
+It's difficult NOT to be hard on ourselves.
+A lot of pressure comes with running a one-person creative business.
 But we don't have to do All The Things.
-If we can automate some of the small tasks that pile up, we can save ourselves time and stress!
+If we can automate some of the small tasks that pile up, we can save ourselves time and bucket-loads of stress!